EasyGithDev/PHPOpenAI/README.md

 # PHPOpenAI

-Welcome to the GitHub project page for "PHPOpenAI", a project that enables the use of the OpinAI API in PHP.
+Welcome to the GitHub project page for "PHPOpenAI", a project that enables the use of the OpenAI API in PHP.

-The project is written in PHP and can be used to easily integrate the OpinAI API into your existing PHP project.
+The project is written in PHP and can be used to easily integrate the OpenAI API into your existing PHP project.
 The OpenAI API provides natural language processing tools for text classification, image generation and named entity recognition.

 ### Installation via Git